Execution by firing squad: Mexico

 During the Mexican Independence War, several Independentist generals (such as Miguel Hidalgo and José María Morelos) were executed by Spanish firing squads.
 Also, Emperor Maximilian I of Mexico and two of his generals were executed in the Cerro de las Campanas after the Juaristas took control of Mexico in 1867.
 Manet immortalized the execution in a now-famous painting, The Execution of Emperor Maximilian; he painted at least three versions.

 Firing-squad execution was the most common way to carry out a death sentence in Mexico, especially during the Mexican Revolution and the Cristero War.
 An example of that is in the attempted execution of Wenseslao Moguel, who survived being shot ten times—once at point-blank range—because he fought under Pancho Villa.
-After these events, the death sentence was imposed for fewer types of crimes in Article 22 of the Mexican Constitution; however, in 1917 capital punishment was abolished completely.
+After these events, the death sentence was imposed for fewer types of crimes in Article 22 of the Mexican Constitution; however, in 2005 capital punishment was constitutionally prohibited, and there has not been a judicial execution since 1961.